jasonw1002/Universal-Machine-Emulator/README.md

 # Universal-Machine-Emulator

-The program uses a file called "bitpack.h" made for the class.
-It's very simple but I need to write my own version of it for the program.
+The program uses a file called "bitpack.h" made specifically to store instructions for the Universal Machine into 32-bit words.
-Also need to create a Makefile
+  3-bit integers a, b, and c are used to determine which of the 8 registers to manipulate The UM operation being called is encoded in a 4-bit integer retrived from the beginning of the word with Bitpack_getu(word, 4, 28)
+  25-bit values to store in the register can be obtained from Bitpack_getu(word, 25, 0)